qnaz99/FoodFinderCapstone/README.md

 # FoodFinder

-Our capstone project; an app to find and connect with local restaurants
+Our capstone project; an app to find and connect with local restaurants.